• Skip to primary navigation

 Easy Italian Pasta Salad with Italian Dressing

-Published: May 21, 2020 · Modified: Jun 7, 2022 by Katelyn Ryan · This post may contain affiliate links · This blog generates income via ads · #sponsoredpost · Leave a Comment
+Published: May 21, 2020 Ā· Modified: Jun 6, 2023 by Katelyn Theofanis Ā· This post may contain affiliate links Ā· This blog generates income via ads Ā· #sponsoredpost Ā· 4 Comments

 Jump to Recipe Print Recipe

-This Easy Italian Pasta Salad is the perfect accompaniment to your barbecue.
-This classic pasta salad recipe uses fresh ingredients and store-bought Italian dressing.
-It makes a lot, which is perfect for any summer occasion.
+Easy Italian Pasta Salad is the perfect addition to your summer cookouts.
+Tender-cooked pasta blends with crisp fresh veggies, chopped salami, cheese cubes, and store-bought zesty Italian dressing.
+This easy pasta salad recipe makes a lot, perfect for every summer bbq.

 Italian pasta salad in a bowl with a wooden server spoon.

-Is it even a summer barbecue without pasta salad?
-This Italian bow tie pasta salad tastes like summer thanks to crisp vegetables and zesty premade dressing.
-It is perfect for any summer occasion.
-This quick and easy recipe makes a lot, enough to feed a crowd.
+Is it even a summer occasion without pasta salad?
+This zesty Italian bowtie pasta salad recipe tastes like summer, thanks to crisp fresh vegetables and premade tangy Italian dressing.
+This quick and easy recipe makes enough to feed a crowd making it perfect for any summer occasion.

-Why is this Italian pasta salad so good?
+Why is this Italian pasta salad the best?
 First, it is loaded with chopped vegetables, salami, and cheese.
-Second, it uses store-bought Italian dressing.
-This means less time and fewer dishes without compensating for flavor.
-That is a win-win in my book!
+Second, it uses premade, bottled Italian dressing.
+This means less time in the kitchen and fewer dishes without compensating for flavor.
+That is a win-win, in my book.

 Jump to: